jwworth/jakeworth/content/blog/how-i-talk.md

 then Deckset is worth trying.

-As for slide design, I follow the guidelines put forth in [Speaking.io][speaking] and the Chicago Ruby speaking guidelines.
-To summarize:
+As for slide design, I follow the guidelines put forth in [Speaking.io][speaking] and the Chicago Ruby Meetup speaking guidelines.
+To
+summarize:

 1. Make your text as big as you can.
 1. Use the most basic code examples that you can.